- The Burnout Phenomenon: Getting Comfortable with "No" - June 29, 2018

 - Teachers who Practice Self-Care: Selfish or Sustainable? - November 19, 2017

-Last week, a question was posted in The Educator’s Room Facebook page that got me thinking.
+Last week, a question was posted on The Educator's Room Facebook page that got me thinking.
 The question asked about our goals as teachers and where we see our professional careers going.
 I scrolled through the comments and saw a lot of different responses.
 Many responded, but there were few who stated that their career aspirations were to remain exactly where they are.

 After reading through the responses, I thought about my own - somewhat tumultuous - relationship with teaching.
 Currently, I work as an online education and teach adjunct at a local community college.
 Before that, I taught high school English at a charter school.
 When considering where I see myself in 10 years: the fact is, I don't see myself as being a life-long teacher.
 Though, this hasn't always been the case.